 The following resources were developed by the Compost Education Program at Cornell Cooperative Extension of Tompkins County.

-Home Composting Brochure - An excellent resource available on the Cornell Waste Management Institute's web site.
+Home Composting Brochure - An excellent resource available on the Cornell Waste Management Institute's web site that touches on about everything.
 "The Essentials of Composting" section is very helpful.

 Basics & Benefits of Composting - What is compost and why is it so useful when used as mulch, in the garden or in potting mixtures?

-Preparation of Food Scraps for Faster Composting - Helpful tips for kitchen management.
+Indoor Prep for Better Compost - Helpful tips for kitchen management.

-Welded Wire Cylinder Bin - A popular, effective, and low-cost bin for composting.
+Welded Wire Bin for Compost - A popular, effective and low-cost bin for composting.
+The second page shows a visual schematic of lasagna layering.

-Lasagna Composting - The layering technique that minimizes maintenance, deters pests, and speeds composting!
+Lasagna Layering for Easy Compost - The layering technique that minimizes maintenance, deters pests and speeds composting!

-Troubleshooting - Describes symptoms, possible causes, and solutions for the most common composting problems.
+Troubleshooting Your Compost - Describes symptoms, possible causes and solutions for the most common composting problems.

 Leaf Composting - Five ways to use leaves to more effectively garden and compost.